-If you are traveling with babies or toddlers, then you will most likely bring a stroller.
+You will most likely bring a stroller if traveling with babies or toddlers.
 I would suggest bringing a baby carrier or a baby sling as well.
-Even if you are visiting only the big cities, many of them have old parts.
+Even if you visit only big cities, many have old parts.
 And I made the mistake of bringing a stroller to the Old City of Jerusalem.
 The result was carrying both the baby and the stroller in our hands.
-Thus my recommendation would be not to take strollers into the old cities.
-At least not in Jerusalem (in Jaffo and Acre it is easier to get around with a stroller).
+Thus, I recommend not taking strollers into the old cities, at least not in Jerusalem (in Jaffa and Acre, it is easier to get around with a stroller).

 Weekend in Israel

-If you are spending only several days in Israel, then I suggest choosing one of the planning blocks.
-If this is your first time, then I would recommend focusing on Jerusalem And Dead Sea block.
+If you spend only several days in Israel, I suggest choosing one of the planning blocks.
+If this is your first time, I recommend focusing on Jerusalem And the Dead Sea block.
 You can also check Tel Aviv – Yafo or Haifa District.

-If you are planning a trip to Jerusalem, then I got you covered.
-I answered this question at the Jerusalem page.
+If you plan a trip to Jerusalem, I have you covered.
+I answered this question in the guide to Jerusalem.

 Five Days to a Week in Israel

 That is around the time it takes to cover one planning block.
-Therefore, I would advise either covering one block or combining two nearby blocks.
-Here are several examples: Jerusalem and Tel Aviv, Jerusalem and Bet Shemesh Area, Northern district, or Southern district.
+Therefore, I would advise covering one block or combining two nearby blocks.
+Here are several examples: Jerusalem and Tel Aviv, Jerusalem and Bet Shemesh Area, and Northern or Southern districts.

 Two Weeks in Israel

 In two weeks you can go through the whole country.
 But I am not a fan of rushing and prefer returning to a country in the future.
 Therefore, I would advise selecting several nearby planning blocks.
-For example, you can start in Jerusalem and then go to Tel Aviv.
-At the end of Tel Aviv rent a car and visit the Southern district till you reach Eilat.
-Another option would be starting at Tel Aviv.
-Then visit Haifa, Acre, Nazareth, and in Tiberias rent a car.
+For example, you can start in Jerusalem and then visit Tel Aviv.
+At the end of Tel Aviv, rent a car and visit the Southern district till you reach Eilat.
+Another option would be starting in Tel Aviv.
+Then visit Haifa, Acre, and Nazareth, and in Tiberias, rent a car.
 Then drive through Galilee and Golan Heights.